vigneshsweekaran/flipdazed.github.io/_posts/2016-10-29-set-up-microsoft-azure.md

  - Register for Microsoft Azure [here][1]

- The process is very similar to Amazon EC2 with personal details (again, you **need** to use a real phone number), email verifications and captcha images to fill out.
+ The process is very similar to Amazon EC2 with personal details (again, you **need** to use a real phone number) and email verifications.
+This will then take you to the default set up page.

+I will update with more details with GPU Compute is released.

 <a id="alt" />